LeandroLeon102/AsteroidAttack/README.md

 [Details]

 There are 2 versions of the game:
-- v1.0: the first version of the game, has been released and no longer under development.
+- v1.0(KenneyJam2021): the first version of the game, has been released and no longer under development.
 It was created for the #KenneyJam2021 and got ranking 8th.

-- v1.x: still at development, adding new content, beautiful art and more stylized menus. also new tipes of enemies and reworking the wave generation.
+- v1.x(AsteroidAttack): still at development, adding new content, beautiful art and more stylized menus. also new tipes of enemies and reworking the wave generation.

+* check the other branches to see the versions

 * If you want to access the v1.0 version of the game, then follow this link: https://leo102.itch.io/asteroidattackkenneyjam